Nafl prayer

-This is a 2 Rak'aah Nafl prayer which one should perform as one enters the Masjid and on proper times.

-Ishraq prayer
+According to the following tradition (hadith), performing nafl prayers help one to draw closer to Allah and attain success in the afterlife:

+Tahiyyat al Wudu

+Tahiyyat al-wudu (lit., "greeting the ablution") is a nafl prayer which is performed after completing ablution (wudu).
+It is a minimum of two cycles.

+Ishraaq/Duha/Chasht Prayer

 The time for the Ishraq prayer begins fifteen to twenty minutes after sunrise and consists of two Raka'ahs.
 Praying ishraq is considered to yield greater rewards than performing the lesser Umrah according to some traditions.
 According to majority of scholars of Hadith and Fiqh, Duha Prayer and Al-Ishraq Prayer are all names of the same salah (ritual prayer).
 It is a recommended prayer without any fixed number of raka'ahs, and its time proper starts approximately fifteen minutes after sunrise and extends up to the time of the declining of the sun from the meridian.

-Duha or Chasht prayer

 Duha prayer begins after sunrise and ends at meridian, and is generally thought to include at least two raka'ahs, though in some traditions the number is four or even twelve.
 According to the Sunni thought, performing this prayer is believed to be effective in seeking forgiveness for one's sins.

-The Ishraq or Chasht or Duha prayer begins when the sun rises a quarter in the morning, and it ends before the time of Dhuhr prayer (i.e. obligatory prayer).
+The Ishraq - Duha - Chasht prayer begins when the sun rises a quarter in the morning, and it ends before the time of Dhuhr prayer (i.e. obligatory prayer).
 It has been said that the one who performs chasht nafls, has a reward of 1 castle of Gold in Jannah. i.e. 1 Chasht prayer = 1 gold castle.

 Fatima used to be regular in this supererogatory prayer.

 The supererogatory morning prayer has been narrated from Muhammad, through paths that have reached mass-narration levels – from 19 to over 30 companions – according to Imam al-Tabari, al-`Ayni in `Umdat al-Qari, al-Haytami, al-Munawi, and al-Qari in Sharh al-Shama'il, Ibn Hajar in Fath al-Bari, al-Kattani in Nazm al-Mutanathir, and as per the monographs compiled by al-Hakim and al-Suyuti as well as the recensions of Abu Zur`a al-`Iraqi in Tarh al-Tathrib, Ibn al-Qayyim in Zad al-Ma`ad, and al-Shawkani in Nayl al-Awtar.
 According to the vast majority of the Ulema of the Salaf and Khalaf it is a desirable and recommended prayer.

-Awabeen
+Awabeen Prayer

 Salat al-Awwabin - is the "prayer of the Oft-Returning" as specified by Muhammad and is offered between Maghrib prayer and Isha prayer.
 However, many scholars say the there are no sahih hadiths confirming that Salat al-Awwabin is to be prayed between Maghrib and Isha prayers and they are of the opinion that, in fact, it is the same prayer as Duha.